 Also, we are very connected to our neighborhood schools.
-We provide both manhood and womanhood training programs that feature an Afrocentric rites of passage process.
+We provide both manhood and womanhood training programs that feature an Afrocentric rite of passage process.
 We help prepare the students for adulthood and what it means to live a spiritual and prosperous life.
 Near the end of each two-year program, we take them to Ghana for their rites of passage crossover.

 And then there’s the outreach advocacy that we do.
 We have some church members who are marchers.
 They are out there with their signs.
 Meanwhile, others don’t want to protest in the streets, but they will prepare a warm meal for the marchers.
-I tell my congregation to find their own lane, and do not feel pressured to move beyond their personal, unique calling to social justice.
+I tell my congregation to find their own lane and not feel pressured to move beyond their personal, unique calling to social justice.

 What will be the biggest social justice issues for 2022?

 One of the key issues will be police reform.
 We continue to have these horrible instances of police acting in an aggressive and violent nature when it comes to Black people they are encountering in the community.
-We have to deal with the underlying feelings and thoughts of police.
-That is what often results in police being trigger happy and treating Black people very differently than others.
+We have to deal with the underlying feelings and thoughts of the police.
+That is what often results in police being trigger-happy and treating Black people very differently than others.